A Sophisticated Machine in the Heart of the Village of Saint-Cloud

 The listed chapel, framed by buildings from the nineteenth and twentieth centuries, is all that remains of the old hospice designed in 1788 by Richard Mique, Marie-Antoinette's architect. .
 Respectful of this classical heritage, the twenty-first-century architect has avoided overwhelming monumentality and taken on the complexity of a building site within an occupied site.

-Light years from the introverted and functional mass of contemporary hospital centers and on the scale of the village of Saint-Cloud, Michel Rémon has ingeniously re-established the balance of the services of the health center.
+Light years from the introverted and functional mass of contemporary hospital centers and on the scale of the village of Saint-Cloud, the project re-establishes the balance of the services of the health center.

 Starting from a façade rebuilt exactly as it would have been in the early nineteenth century, he deployed a cross, the ideal geometry for circulation of the occupants.